-Net cash flows from operating activities were \$232.7 million for the year ended December 31, 2018, an increase of \$101.9 million compared to the prior year period.
-The increase in net cash flows from operating activities mainly resulted from an improvement in operating performance and a decrease in franchise payments made to Dufry due to timing.
+Net cash flows from operating activities were \$532.3 million for the year ended December 31, 2019, an increase of \$299.6 million compared to the prior year period.
+The increase in net cash flows from operating activities mainly resulted from the reclassification of net capitalized lease payments from operating activities to financing activities required by IFRS 16.